-MARKET MONITOR REPORT FOR AUCTION 4
+MARKET MONITOR REPORT FOR AUCTION 5

 As the Market Monitor for the RGGI CO2 allowance market, Potomac Economics monitors the conduct of market participants in the auctions and in the secondary market to identify indications of market manipulation or collusion.
 We also review the administration of the auctions by World Energy Solutions.
-This report summarizes our findings regarding RGGI Auction 4, which was held on June 17, 2009.
+This report summarizes our findings regarding RGGI Auction 5, which was held on September 9, 2009.

-We observed the auction as it occurred and have completed our review and analysis of its results.
+We observed the auction as it occurred and have completed our review and analysis of the results.
 Based on our review of bids in the auction, we find no material evidence of collusion or manipulation by bidders.

-Participation in the 2009 vintage offering was robust with 54 separate entities submitting bids to purchase 2.6 times the available supply of allowances.
-This liquidity contributed to generating a clearing price of \$3.23 per ton, which is consistent with the underlying supply and demand fundamentals governing the CO2 allowance market.
-It is also encouraging that compliance entities or their affiliates purchased 85 percent of the allowances in the auction.
-The total quantity of allowances for which bids were submitted was comparable to that of Auction 3.
+Participation in the 2009 vintage offering was robust with 46 separate entities submitting bids to purchase 2.5 times the available supply of allowances, resulting in a clearing price of \$2.19 per ton.
+Relative to the available supply of allowances, the quantity of allowances for which bids were submitted was comparable to that of Auction 3 and Auction 4.
+Consistent with previous auctions, compliance entities or their affiliates purchased the majority (77 percent) of the allowances in the auction.

 A small number of allowances were auctioned for the second control period (with a 2012 vintage year).
-All of the 2012 vintage allowances were sold, with 13 entities submitting bids to purchase 1.5 times the available supply of allowances.
-Similar to the 2009 vintage offering, compliance entities or their affiliates purchased most of the allowances (81 percent) in the 2012 vintage offering.
-Given the lower demand for the 2012 vintage allowances, the price cleared lower than the 2009 vintage allowances at \$2.06 per ton.
+All of the 2012 vintage allowances were sold, with 12 entities submitting bids to purchase 1.1 times the available supply of allowances, resulting in a clearing price of \$1.87 per ton.
+Compliance entities or their affiliates purchased 100 percent of the allowances in the 2012 vintage offering.